CLI Reference

 Output

 Wiki commands print clack-style pretty output in a TTY and TSV-style plain output when requested.
 JSON output wraps the items with a command metadata envelope.
 Search results include matchReasons and lanes metadata so you can see whether lexical, token, or semantic search contributed to the ranking.
-Open the matching Markdown files directly when you need the full page contents.
+Use ktx wiki read <key> when you need the full page contents.
+Read output is the exact Markdown file stored on disk, including YAML frontmatter, and is not wrapped in pretty, plain, or JSON formatting.
 Pretty search output shows #1, #2, and later rank badges for the displayed results.
 Plain and JSON output keep the raw score value, which is a ranking score rather than a percentage.

 {